smudge/decks/railsconf-2022/slides.md

 maintained by everyone!

-And, uh, this has gotten kinda messy at this point, so let's just rewrite the list.
+And, so, this list has gotten kinda messy, so let's just rewrite it....
 -->

 ---